PickNikRobotics/moveit_pro_training_ws/doc/07_running_objectives_from_python.md

 ### Calling more advanced Objectives via Parameter Overrides

 It is also possible to call more advanced Objectives.
-To do so, we need some Parameter Overrides to specify the input port values to the Objectives/Behaviors.An example of this has already been completed, and is hardcoded for the "Move to Joint State" Objective.This script adds a Behavior Parameter override for the Waypoint Name by adding the following lines to the base script:
+To do so, we need some Parameter Overrides to specify the input port values to the Objectives/Behaviors.
+An example of this has already been completed, and is hardcoded for the "Move to Joint State" Objective.
+This script adds a Behavior Parameter override for the Waypoint Name by adding the following lines to the base script:

 ```python3
         behavior_parameter = BehaviorParameter()